yashmadan123/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

     rm -r azure-openai -f
     git clone https://github.com/MicrosoftLearning/mslearn-openai azure-openai
     ```
-    > **Note:** if you get Message saying already cloned , please move the next step.
+    > **Note:** if you get Message saying already cloned, please move to the next step.

 5. The files are downloaded to a folder named **azure-openai**.
 Navigate to the lab files for this exercise using the following command.

     ```bash
     cd azure-openai/Labfiles/03-prompt-engineering
     ```
-    Applications for both C# and Python have been provided, as well as a text files that provide the prompts.
+    Applications for both C# and Python have been provided, as well as text files that provide the prompts.
 Both apps feature the same functionality.

    Open the built-in code editor, and you can observe the prompt files that you'll be using in `prompts`.
 Use the following command to open the lab files in the code editor.